-- limited registration for area of need, or - renewal of limited registration for area of need.
+- limited registration for postgraduate training or supervised practice, or - renewal of limited registration for postgraduate training or supervised practice.

 Individuals who are qualified for general registration and/or specialist registration are not eligible for limited registration.

 What must I do?